Clinical contribution by Israa Nasir, Anise Health Director of Clinical Strategy

 Family as an excuse

 In Asian cultures, while there can be many expectations on how we behave with family, it can also be used as a justification for unpleasant behaviours.
-Shouting and arguing in the home can be dismissed with “we’re family, we fight”, while aggression can be swept under the rug with “that’s just what your father’s like”.
+Shouting and arguing in the home can be dismissed with “we’re family, we fight,” while aggression can get swept under the rug with “that’s just what your father’s like”.
 (There can also be a more heavily gendered lens to family dynamics in Asian households).
-Essentially, family can be used as an excuse not to have boundaries – because we don’t need to save face with each other, we’re stuck with each other regardless.
+Essentially, family can be used as an excuse not to have boundaries: We don’t need to save face with each other, because we’re stuck with each other regardless.

-While it may be difficult to counteract years of cultural norms, you can start to explain your boundaries to your family as showing them – and asking for – the same love and respect as you would a friend.
+While it may be difficult to counteract years of cultural norms, you can start to explain your boundaries to your family by showing them—and asking for—the same love and respect that you would a friend.
 If we wouldn’t shout at friends or give unsolicited advice to them out of respect (and potentially shame), why should we do it to each other?
 Shouldn’t we love each other and respect family even more than friends?

 Flexing an under-used muscle